ushertpain/da_online_retail_analysis_proj/README.md

 To address this, I must add six features to my Working Sheet, namely: Year, Month, Holder Item, Sold by Box, Quantity Status, and Revenue.

 I will extract the Year and Month from the InvoiceDate feature using the TEXT function.
 The Holder Item feature will have 'Yes' or 'No' values, determined by this formula: "=IF(IFERROR(SEARCH("holder",C2), "not holder") = "not holder", "No", "Yes")".
 This formula searches for words similar to 'holder' within each Description value.
-If it finds the word 'holder', it returns 'Yes'; otherwise, it returns 'No'.
+If it finds the word 'holder', it returns 'Yes'; otherwise, it returns 'No' [Reference: SEARCH FUNCTION](https://www.ablebits.com/office-addins-blog/excel-find-search-functions/#:~:text=The%20FIND%20function%20in%20Excel,substring%20within%20a%20text%20string.&text=The%20first%202%20arguments%20are,string%20to%20be%20searched%20within).
 The same logic applies to the Sold by Box feature.

 For the Quantity Status feature, cells will display either 'Positive' or 'Negative' based on this formula: =IF([@Quantity]<0, "Negative", IF([@Quantity]>0,"Positive")).